ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 13. Test the new action by clicking on **Preview** on the left and using the webchat.
 Type **add new event** and submit.
 When prompted by the bot, enter **my conference** as name, **home office** as location, pick dates for begin and end, and use **http://localhost** as URL.
 Thereafter, confirm that the data is correct.

 When creating a chatbot, you may want to [publish a chatbot](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-publish).
-It is the controlled release of a version which allows to roll back changes and to continue with development without impacting the chatbot interacting with real customers.
+It is the controlled release of a version which allows rolling back changes and to continue with development without impacting the chatbot interacting with real customers.
 {: tip}

 ## Integrate with Slack